xelber/docker-lamp/README.md

 exit
 ```
 Above I am assuming your Laravel project folder is named 'laravel'
-Create a vhost conf, for example for a Laravel installation, it would look like following
+Create a vhost conf, for example for a Laravel installation, it would look like following.
+File location : Docker/sites-enabled/laravel.conf
 ```
 <VirtualHost *:80>
     ServerName laravel.docker